ballerina-platform/ballerina-dev-website/security-policy.md

 1. The vulnerability will be reported privately to our security team at [security@ballerina.io](mailto:security@ballerina.io).
 2. Your email will be acknowledged within 24 hours, and you’ll receive a detailed response to your email indicating the next steps in handling your report.
 You will be updated on the progress.
-3. If case of a true-positive finding, the reported vulnerability will be confirmed and fixed by the relevant teams at WSO2.
+3. In case of a true-positive finding, the reported vulnerability will be confirmed and fixed by the relevant teams at WSO2.
 4. The fix will be applied to the main branch and a new version of the distribution will be released immediately if required.
 5. The reported user is kept updated on the progress of the process.